Gun Violence Restraining Order (GVRO)

 Suicide prevention starts with recognizing the warning signs and taking them seriously.
 The best way to prevent suicide is to recognize warning signs and know how to respond if you spot them.
 If you believe that a friend or family member is suicidal, you can play a role in suicide prevention by pointing out the alternatives, showing that you care, and getting a doctor or psychologist involved.

 Project ChildSafe is a program of the National Shooting Sports Foundation to promote firearms safety and education.
-They are committed to promoting genuine firearms safety through the distribution of safety education messages and free firearm safety kits to communities across the U.S.
+The group is committed to promoting genuine firearms safety through the distribution of safety education messages and free firearm safety kits to communities across the U.S.

 * SAFETY PRECAUTIONS*